 - The Praetorian invasion may not even have been it.
 Issue 21 (12 issues later) brings a meteor storm / Shivan invasion that would seem to be the beginning of the "storm", as it ties in with a mission in the Ouroboros introductory arc.
 As of issue 22 (February 2012), the Dark Astoria arcs somewhat clarify what "the Coming Storm" may be: An alien invasion force known as the "Battalion", of which the Shivans are only part of their force.
 Naturally, the contact who tells you this admits that they aren't certain of it, however.

-- One of the side missions in Batman: Arkham City ends with Batman receiving one of these, ostensibly as setup for the next game.
+- One of the side missions in Batman: Arkham City ends with Batman receiving one of these, ostensibly as a Sequel Hook.